By Paul Spiegelman

 - Deliver positive financial impact on the entire network.

-The Results: Frank says that knowing CHN’s vision and being able to articulate specific objectives for the customer contact center were key factors in its decision about an outsourced partner.
+Frank says that knowing CHN’s vision and being able to articulate specific objectives for the customer contact center were key factors in its decision about an outsourced partner.
 “We wanted to work with someone who shared our vision of wanting clients that weren’t just customers, but partners.”

 Today, CHN executives say they are delighted with the results from its partnership with their outsourced call center.
 “In 18 months since we began our working relationship, we have documented a 45 percent reduction in direct operating expenses related to the call center,” Frank says.
 “Working with our CFO, we developed a financial impact analysis that showed net revenue of $20 million to our system from patients that initially called the call center.
 This involved identifying specific patient information, tracking it through our database for total utilization of services by each caller, and calculating the total charges related to the utilization.
 We took gross charges and subtracted direct and indirect costs based on contractual allowance estimates of what we would eventually receive in reimbursement.
 That translates to an average amount of $1,200 generated per access point in the system.
 We are now tracking individual patients who contact us using this model for a 12-month period.
 We have finance staff and the CFO engaged in a process to evaluate impact and return on investment calculations with solid data.
 We are much more aligned in how we evaluate the return on investment for CHN’s customer relationship management activities.”